Zoo La Garenne: Conservation of the bearded vulture

 La Garenne was one of the first animal park in Switzerland to enter the program for the reproduction and rehabilitation of the bearded vulture in the Alps.
 The zoo was part of the program for the rehabilitation of the bird in the Alps since its inception.
 The first bearded vulture was born in La Garenne in 1986.
 One of the females born in La Garenne was released into the wild in 1989.
 Since then, many birds born in the park have been released in many habitats in Europe.

-At the venerable age of 46 years, the male bearded vulture of La Garenne, Athos, died from an infection, worsened by his old age.
+Aged 46 years, the male bearded vulture of La Garenne, Athos, died from an infection, worsened by his old age.
 He fathered more than 25 birds.
 Athos came to La Garenne in 1972 and has fathered 13 bearded vultures released in the Alps.
 The body of Athos was preserved at the Musée Cantonnal de zoologie à Lausanne, and the naturalized bird was loaned to La Garenne.
 Athos is one of the oldest bearded vultures ever recorded in the world.
 The mother of the first bearded vulture to be born in the wild in the Alps in 1997 was from La Garenne.

 A new 22-year-old male, Helios, came to the park in 2016 to take the place of Athos alongside Athia, the 26-year-old female.